 - Making pregnant women aware of the importance of their baby’s movements

-- Our public health messages will be included in the Care Bundle's second iteration
+- Our 'Safer Pregnancy' public health messages are included in the Care Bundle's second iteration

 NHS England Maternity Transformation Programme